Cranq-io/cranq-tutorials/reference/1_application_flow/1_2_iterators/README.md

 - ```data/array/Iterator``` to work with arrays
 - ```data/dictionary/Iterator``` for dictionaries/key-value pairs

-As it's name suggests, an iterator iterates through a data collection, and emits a signal with each element on it's output.
+As its name suggests, an iterator iterates through a data collection, and emits a signal with each element on its output.

 However, the iterator creates a new signal with distinct tags for each element - as a result:
 - The processing is parallel